William D. Pawley: Later years

 Pawley was appointed as U.S. Ambassador to Peru by Harry Truman in 1945.
 He was named U.S. Ambassador to Brazil in 1948.
 In 1949 he took over the Havana Trolley Company, and in 1950 he founded Autobuses Modernos in Havana.
 In 1951 Truman brought him back into the fold with a job as an advisor in the State Department on the region of East Asia.
+During the spring of that year he was sent to India by Truman to "open negotiations on certain strategic materials of great interest to our Government", such as manganese.
+In 1952 Pawley switched his party allegiances from Democrat to Republican, raising hundreds of thousands of dollars for Eisenhower's presidential campaign.
 In 1954 President Dwight Eisenhower appointed him to the Doolittle Commission, which evaluated the efficiency of the CIA's methods and operations.

-Postwar, Pawley was an active member of the Republican Party.
-A close friend of both President Dwight Eisenhower and Central Intelligence Agency director Allen W. Dulles, he took part in a policy that later become known as Operation PBSuccess, a plan to remove unfriendly foreign leaders from power.
 Pawley played a role in Operation PBSuccess, a CIA plot to overthrow the Guatemalan government of Jacobo Arbenz in 1954 after Arbenz introduced reforms affecting the United Fruit Company.
+Pawley's role in the coup has been described as important but unofficial.
+He was brought in as a "civilian advisor" for the plotting of the coup by Allen Dulles, attending semi-weekly meetings of the State Department on the matter.
+He quickly became their liaison with the Pentagon.
 Pawley is thought to have served in Peru, Brazil, Panama, Guatemala, Cuba and Nicaragua between 1945 and 1960.